PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 The recommendations below are patterns of how to use exceptions in ways that will be appreciated by whoever has to maintain your application.

-## Set previous when catching and re-throwing
+## Always set previous when catching and re-throwing

 A mistake people make when first using exception is to not pass the previous exception when catching and throwing a more specific exeption.